Asteroid 2004 VN112

 Distance from Earth

-The following chart shows the distance of Asteroid 2004 VN112 from Earth as a function of time.
-In the chart the distance data is measured in Astronomical Units and sampled with an interval of 1 day.
+The following graph shows the distance of asteroid 2004 VN112 from Earth as a function of time.
+In the chart the distance is measured in Astronomical Units and the data is sampled with an interval of 1 day.

 Light Curve